 The Bottom Line – Bigotes

-Bigotes’ existing two Medellín pizzeria locations aren’t neighborhoods where there are many expats.
+Bigotes’ first two Medellín pizzeria locations aren’t neighborhoods where there are many expats.
 So, customers are primarily local Colombians.
 But some expats have discovered this small pizzeria chain by word-of-mouth, as it has some good pizza.

 Bigotes’ first two pizzeria locations are popular and successful.
-So, I expect the company’s third location opening soon in Sabaneta will also be successful.
+And I expect the company’s third location in Sabaneta that opened in December 2018 will also be successful.
 If you are looking for German-style pizza, Bigotes is recommended.